ArcanaFramework/arcana/docs/source/processing.rst

 Pipelines
 ---------

-Pipeline objects wrap around the "inner" workflow, which can consist of a single Pydra task or a series of processing steps in a Pydra workflow to process/analyse the data.
-The "outer" workflow implicitly created by the pipeline object, adds tasks to iterate over data nodes, handle storage and retrieval to and from the data store, convert data between file formats and management of provenance and previously generated derivatives.
+Pipeline objects wrap around an "inner" workflow, which can consist of a single Pydra task, or a Pydra workflow containing several tasks, to process/analyse the data.
+An "outer" workflow is implicitly created by the pipeline object, which adds tasks to iterate over the relevant nodes in the dataset, handle storage and retrieval to and from the data store, convert data between different file formats and ensure that previously generated derivatives were generated with equivalent parameterisations and software versions.

+By default, pipelines will iterate over all

 Connecting a pipeline via API
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~